 U.S. Export Control Law applies to many activities at VUMC beyond research, including some unexpected routine transactions.
 For example, entering into a contract with certain people or entities listed on denied party lists, or sending money to certain countries, may require a license from the U.S. government.
 Further examples include the shipping of certain items (such as medical equipment) to foreign destinations, or providing conference binders to a foreign university/person.
 All these transactions should involve complying with U.S. Export Control Laws.
 However, research activities both at VUMC and abroad currently present the majority of the export compliance activities for VUMC.

-Contact firstname.lastname@example.org prior to travel/transactions for the current requirements.
+Contact firstname.lastname@example.org prior to engagement for the current requirements.

 Need to submit a concern, ask a question, or request further guidance?